telerik/winforms-docs/telerik-presentation-framework/primitives/lightvisualelement.md

 # LightVisualElement

-__LightVisualElement__ is a lightweight element which is capable of displaying Text, Border and Images and can be easily customized.
+__LightVisualElement__ is a lightweight element which is capable of displaying Text, Border and Image and can be easily customized.
 Here is a list of its properties allowing for fine tuning the element:

 * __ShouldPaint:__ Indicates whether the element should be painted.
 Children visibility would not be affected.